spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-nginx.md

 This playbook also allows for additional configuration to be applied to the nginx server.

-If you want this playbook to obtain and renew certificates for other domains, then you can set the `matrix_ssl_additional_domains_to_obtain_certificates_for` variable.
+If you want this playbook to obtain and renew certificates for other domains, then you can set the `matrix_ssl_additional_domains_to_obtain_certificates_for` variable (as mentioned in the [Obtaining SSL certificates for additional domains](configuring-playbook-ssl-certificates.md#obtaining-ssl-certificates-for-additional-domains) documentation as well).
 Make sure that you have set the DNS configuration for the domains you want to include to point at your server.

 ```yaml
 matrix_ssl_additional_domains_to_obtain_certificates_for: